Helliconia: Helico Virus in Autumn: Fat Death

-As the planet cools during the beginning of the great autumn, the virus rages in the form of Fat Death.
+As the planet cools during the end of the great autumn, the virus rages in the form of Fat Death.
 Populations across the globe can expect to be reduced by about half.
 At this phase, the main feature of the virus is the immediate onset of an acute form of bulimia.
 Humans afflicted experience unquenchable appetites, eating just about anything they can—food, feces, even their own children—and gaining about one-third to one-half of their normal body weight.
 Survivors achieve heavier bodily frames and altered metabolisms to prepare future human generations for centuries of colder weather.

-Other Notes on the Helico Virus
+Other notes

 Bone Fever and Fat Death cause great suffering and have very high mortality rates.
 However, survivors (and therefore, their progeny) are left with bodies much thinner or fatter and, metabolically speaking, better adapted to the coming conditions of summer or winter, respectively.
 Hence, humans have a symbiotic relationship with the virus and – unknowingly – with the phagors, who carry the ticks and therefore the virus.
 Some rare people in remote areas happen to be immune to the virus; these are considered ugly pariahs by the majority of the population, as they are horribly fat or thin compared to the prevailing standard.

-Outside of the hyperactive periods of the plagues at spring's onset and autumn's beginning, bites from phagor ticks may also cause the virus to manifest in a less active form, causing intense hallucinatory fevers and blotchy rashes over one's entire body; these symptoms persist for about a week, but ultimately fail to produce the permanent metabolic changes characteristic of a true Bone Fever or Fat Death.
+Outside of the hyperactive periods of the plagues at spring's onset and autumn's end, bites from phagor ticks may also cause the virus to manifest in a less active form, causing intense hallucinatory fevers and blotchy rashes over one's entire body; these symptoms persist for about a week, but ultimately fail to produce the permanent metabolic changes characteristic of a true Bone Fever or Fat Death.
 In Spring, Aoz Roon wrestles with a live phagor and Laintal Ay wears the skin of a slain phagor in an attempt to disguise himself as one—both men fall ill of the helico virus in its "lesser" form.